rfcx-espol/rfcx-espol.github.io/rfcx-espol-web-server.md

 This server is developed using multiplatform tools, which allow development and deployment for Windows, Linux and Mac OS.

 ### Used Technologies
-- [dotnetcore 2.0.0](https://dotnet.github.io/), multiplatform core for .Net development.
+- [.Net Core 2.0.0](https://dotnet.github.io/), multiplatform core for .Net development.
 - [ASP.Net core](https://docs.microsoft.com/en-us/aspnet/core/), for its reduced API compared with ASP.Net and better open source technologies integration.
 - [Visual Studio Code](https://code.visualstudio.com/), modern editor with valuable multiplatform debugging capabilities.
 - [Microsoft.Orleans](https://dotnet.github.io/orleans/), is a Virtual Actor Model Framework for distributed systems.
 We have not used this yet, but we look at it for future due to the increasing popularity of Actor Model to develop IoT distributed systems.